NJ010/todolist/README.md

 ## How to run

-Just clone the repository and run command "nodemon" after cloning.
+Just clone/Fork the repository to your system and then run command "nodemon" in the terminal.

 remember before running do install all the pakages needed like nodemon,express, postgres using npm.